Skip to main content

 Step 2: Create Magento MySQL user

-Create Magento user and database from MySQL shell
+Create the Magento user and database from the MySQL shell

 sudo mysql